 We are excited, nervous and feeling rather vulnerable opening up our little flower farm and ourselves to all of you but ultimately, excited!
 In the great words of Kip from Napoleon Dynamite: “so I guess you say things are getting pretty serious.”
 Though, we have always taken our growing and delivering sustainable grown flowers serious, being on a larger piece of property makes it feel even more serious!

-Hope you all had a great New Year and I am looking forward to handing you blooms soon.
+Until next time, I hope you enjoyed the blog and I am looking forward to handing you some blooms soon.